rachanabalot999-cmd/Agricultural-Traceability/README.md

 transferOwnership()

-Transfers control of the batch record to the next entity in the supply chain.
+Transfers the digital control of the batch record to the next entity in the supply chain (e.g., from a Harvester to a Processor).

 public

 productBatches

-Public mapping to retrieve any batch details using its hash ID.
+A public mapping used to retrieve full details (current stage, location, owner) of any batch using its unique ID.

 public view